rbdannenberg/vc/README.md

-         d - delete the file (after confirm) p - pass (do not add to repo, do nothing with file) ? or h - print this help and prompt again vc ci local
+         d - delete the file (after confirm) p - pass (do not add to repo, do nothing with file) ? or h - print this help and prompt again vc push local
-    Just like "vc ci" except this checks in (git commit) to local repo only. vc co
+    Just like "vc push" except this checks in (git commit) to local repo only. vc pull
     Check out (git pull) from the master repo. vc info
     Get info about the repo.